inflatebot/lbis_discord/README.md

 - Enable the wearer to constrain the pump controls to specific users
 - Enable the wearer to designate users who can control the pump arbitrarily
 - Limit the amount of time an individual user can have banked
-- Provide a webhook to dynamically show the pump's state
+- Provide a nicer interface to dynamically show the pump's state

 ## Installation